 b) Issues with the final deliverable

 One of the main challenges of progressive billing is that the end customer pays a substantial amount of money before seeing the finished product.
-It’s not unusual to see a commercial client or GC that accepted all partial deliveries only to reject the final product because of quality or other concerns.
+It’s not unusual to see a commercial client or general contractor (GC) who accepted all partial deliveries only to reject the final product because of quality or other concerns.
 This is also why retainage invoices cannot be financed.

 In our experience, these disputes are notoriously difficult to solve and can leave all parties disappointed.
 Furthermore, a short payment or non-payment on a final invoice that has been factored can have financial consequences for the subcontractors.

-Many construction projects that use a general contractor (GC) have “pay when paid” clauses in their contracts.
-These clauses allow the GC to pay their subcontractor after the end client pays them.
+Many construction projects that use a GC have “pay-when-paid” clauses in their contracts.
+These clauses allow the GC to pay subcontractors after the end client pays them.

 This clause can be the source of many problems when progress payments involve work done by many subcontractors.
 The GC’s payment could be delayed due to issues with another company’s work.
 Unfortunately, there is little a subcontractor can do in these situations.
 Additionally, there are also situations where GCs can delay (or withhold) a subcontractor’s payment even though the end customer has already paid.
 GCs can do this as a negotiation tactic or if they have cash flow problems.